-Coming up with a solution to scalability the problems without tarnishing the original value propositions of a blockchain (immutability/security, decentralisation & censorship resistance) is not trivial.
-It has been nick named the “scalability trilemma” by Vitalik (Ethereum’s co-author).
+Coming up with a solution to scalability the problems without tarnishing the original value propositions of a blockchain (immutability/security, decentralization & censorship resistance) is not trivial.
+It has been nick named the “scalability trilemma” by Vitalik Buterine (Ethereum’s co-author).

 2. Lack of Intuitive Private Key Management.